 It is very important for one to know how to reach the tourist place, especially if the person is not from that city.
-So, if you are travelling to Delhi, get all the details from your hotel or from friends on how to reach the tourist places.

 One of the best places to reach Red Fort is by using the metro.
+The nearest

 metro station is Chowri bazar.
 Chandni Chowk metro station is also quite

-nearby.
 Once you reach one of these stations, you can hire an auto or

 taxi and reach Lal Qila.
 Tour operators can guide you and reflect